Amsterdam/grip-on-llms/docs/aspects.md

 - **Inclusion**: WIP
 - **Reasoning abilities**: WIP
+- **[Costs](./costs.md)**: WIP, Costs for hosting and inference.
 - **[Factuality](./benchmarks_factuality.md)**: The model's ability to accurately answer objective knowledge-based questions about certain facts, such as those related to science or geography.
 - **[Honesty](./benchmarks_honesty.md)**: The model's ability to admit when they do not know something and to avoid confident fabrication (hallucination).
 - **Quality for Use Cases**: Quality assessment for specific tasks, e.g. [**Simplification**](./benchmarks_simplification.md), [**Summarization**](./benchmarks_summarization.md), TBA
-- **Training Data**: Information about the training datasets, including level of transparency, responsible collection and annotation, issues related to privacy or copyrights, level of inclusivity and representation of Dutch language and society.
+- **[Training Data](/.training_data.md)**: Information about the training datasets, including level of transparency, responsible collection and annotation, issues related to privacy or copyrights, level of inclusivity and representation of Dutch language and society.
 - [**Sustainability**](./sustainability.md): The impact of the model on the environment during its full life-cycle, from training to inference.